 The SBCI has adopted procedures (the "Procedures") for the making of disclosures by reporting persons and dealing with those disclosures for the purposes of Section 21 of the Protected Disclosures Act 2014, as amended (the "Protected Disclosures Act"), which was amended to transpose the obligations of Directive (EU) 2019/1937, (the "EU Whistleblowing Directive").
-These Procedures are available on the NTMA Intranet or on request from Compliance@ntma.ie.
+These Procedures are available on the NTMA Intranet or on request from ProtectedDisclosures@sbci.gov.ie.

 This Policy is without prejudice to any mandatory reporting requirements which may apply as a matter of law (including those referred to in section 2 of this Policy).
 For the purposes of this Policy, the making of any Disclosure is a voluntary matter for a reporting person.
-However, reporting persons should be aware that the SBCI Anti-Fraud Policy1 requires that any suspicion of fraud must be reported.
+However, reporting persons, who are employees of the NTMA assigned to the SBCI1, should be aware that the SBCI Anti-Fraud Policy2 requires that any suspicion of fraud must be reported.